 In addition to these three popular types of market segmentation, there are other bases certain businesses should consider, including geographic and firmographic.

 Geographic segmentation divides people based on where they live, while firmographic segmentation divides people based on their work.

 To succeed, marketers must understand their target audience.
-Small business owners may understand their customers by speaking to them informally, while a Fortune 500 analyst might need in-depth research and focus groups to learn more about theirs.
+Small business owners may understand their target customers by speaking to them informally, while a Fortune 500 analyst might need in-depth research and focus groups to learn more about theirs.
 Understanding customers improves decision-making across an organization, not only in marketing.

 This segmentation strategy focuses on an individual's psychological and emotional needs and motivators.
 It may sound complicated to uncover, but tools are available to help you learn what customers use your solution for.
 Techniques like market research, focus groups, and surveys can help you better understand your target audience.

 If you focus on demographics, you can divide customers in many ways, including by age, income, occupation, gender, or race.
 Each category is a segment.
 Marketers target these groups with their own messaging and tactics to appeal specifically to them.
 Demographic segmentation enhances product value by allowing a product to mean something more to customers.
 Demographic segmentation can make a product more personal to the target group.

 If you're an international company or plan to expand someday, understanding different customer habits and preferences related to specific geographic regions is a crucial part of your role.
 Customers in Western Europe might respond differently to campaigns than people who live in Asia.
 No two geographic regions, even two that are side by side, are exactly alike.
 People living on opposite sides of a national border might have vastly different cultures and habits.
 This is why it's important to know where your customers are coming from.